google/safeside/docs/fencing.md

 The two exceptions are:
 - Instructions can be fetched and decoded
-- Registers can be read "without causing side-effects"
+- Registers that are read "without causing side-effects"

 These might seem innocuous, but empirically we've seen the second item extends to registers we _want_ to wait to read, e.g. the timestamp counter.